PaddlePaddle/Paddle/doc/design/evaluator.md

 ### Evaluator Design
 Currently, every operation is expressed in the graph. we divide the evaluator process into three steps.

-1. Initialize the metric state necessary and add it into the block.
+1. Initialize the metric state and add it into the block.

 2. Calculate the statistic of the metric state in every mini-batch.
 The single operator is only responsible for calculating necessary statistics for one mini-batch.
-For example, accuracy operator only calculate a minibatch data if run once.\
+For example, accuracy operator only calculate a minibatch data if run once.

 3. Merge the mini-batch statistics to form the evaluation result for multiple mini-batches.
 When it comes to distributed training/Multi-GPU training, aggregate the value from different devices.